Pregabalin: Interactions

-No drug interactions have been demonstrated in vivo.
-However, the manufacturer notes potential pharmacological interactions with opioids, benzodiazepines, barbiturates, ethanol (alcohol), and other central nervous system depressants.
+Few pharmacokinetic drug interactions have been demonstrated in vivo.
+The manufacturer notes potential pharmacological interactions with opioids, benzodiazepines, barbiturates, ethanol (alcohol), and other central nervous system depressants.
 Concurrent use of ACE inhibitors and pregabalin may increase the risk of angioedema.
 Pregabalin may also enhance the fluid-retaining effects of certain antidiabetic agents, such as thiazolidinediones.

 Pregabalin may independently increase the risk of angioedema, and this risk is further elevated when used in combination with other drugs known to increase the likelihood of angioedema.
-These include, but are not limited to, certain L-type calcium channel blockers, ACE inhibitors, angiotensin II receptor blockers, and other agents that inhibit the renin–angiotensin–aldosterone system.
+These drugs include, but are not limited to, certain L-type calcium channel blockers, ACE inhibitors, angiotensin II receptor blockers, and other agents that inhibit the renin–angiotensin–aldosterone system.